python/devguide/internals/garbage-collector.rst

 In addition to the various configurable thresholds, the GC only triggers a full collection of the oldest generation if the ratio ``long_lived_pending / long_lived_total`` is above a given value (hardwired to 25%).
-The reason is that, while "non-full" collections (i.e., collections of the young and middle generations) will always examine roughly the same number of objects (determined by the aforementioned thresholds) the cost of a full collection is proportional to the total number of long-lived objects, which is virtually unbounded.
-Indeed, it has been remarked that doing a full collection every <constant number> of object creations entails a dramatic performance degradation in workloads which consist of creating and storing lots of long-lived objects (e.g. building a large list of GC-tracked objects would show quadratic performance, instead of linear as expected).
+The reason is that, while "non-full" collections (that is, collections of the young and middle generations) will always examine roughly the same number of objects (determined by the aforementioned thresholds) the cost of a full collection is proportional to the total number of long-lived objects, which is virtually unbounded.
+Indeed, it has been remarked that doing a full collection every <constant number> of object creations entails a dramatic performance degradation in workloads which consist of creating and storing lots of long-lived objects (for example, building a large list of GC-tracked objects would show quadratic performance, instead of linear as expected).
 Using the above ratio, instead, yields amortized linear performance in the total number of objects (the effect of which can be summarized thusly: